dickinson-comp256/Comp256Container/README.md

 ## More details

-For all of the details about what is behind this Template Repository see the [VncNoVNCContainerBase](https://github.com/braughtg/VncNoVncContainerBase) repo.
-It describes the creation of the base image for the images created using this template.
-This will be useful if you find that you need to modify the base image in ways that are not easily accomplished via the `config.bash`, `root.bash`, `student.bash` and `launch.bash` scripts.
+For all of the details about what is behind this Template Repository see the [CourseContainerTemplate](https://github.com/braughtg/CourseContainerTemplate) and the [VncNoVNCContainerBase](https://github.com/braughtg/VncNoVncContainerBase) repos.